Keyboard Shortcut Keys That Boost Your Speed

 Ctrl + SSave the current document

-Linux Keyboard Shortcuts
+What are Linux Keyboard Shortcuts?

 Using Linux?
 Many shortcut keys are similar to Windows, but Linux also has some unique ones, especially for file management, switching apps, and using the terminal.
+Common Linux Shortcut Keys are:

 Shortcut KeyWhat It Does